johnsusek/justaddwater/README.md

 ## Installation

-* Edit the `postgrest.conf` file and enter the postgres password and jwt token from the previous step
 * Run the shell commands in the install.sh file as `root`
 * Run the sql in the install.sql file as `postgres`
+* Edit the `postgrest.conf` file and enter the postgres password and jwt token from the previous section

 ## Operation